 Add labels to associations between data objects and flow objects to additionally describe the process and the information relationship.
 The text you write on an association will also replace the text Create or Edit which is written before forms in the Task View.

 When performing a task all forms connected can be viewed in the Content Folder, organised directly in the root or in sub folders depending on Sub Processes.
 Sometimes it can be helpful to rearrange the forms and to organize them in new structures.
 In the modeler, for all Form Templates and Data Objects, there is a setting called Move Data Object, this allows you to configure how the Data Object should be structured after a specific task has been performed.

 How to move data objects in the Content Folder

-- Open the setting for the connected Form Template or Data Object of the Task you wish to reorganise the forms for.
+- Open the setting for the connected Form Template or Data Object of the Task you wish to reorganize the forms for.

 - Expand the section Data Object Settings and enable Move Data Object.

 - Write your new folder name or browse syntax to move the form template/data object.
 See examples below.